 Jango closed his eyes and smiled.
 “I’m glad I could help.”

 “But I’m not done yet, and neither are you.”
-Jay pulled an object from his jacket pocket and smashed it on Jango’s forehead.
+Jay pulled an object from his jacket and smashed it on Jango’s forehead.
 “Send me to the Mountain, Virgil Blue.
-Send me to the end of the eternities.”
+Send me to the end of the eternities.
+Kill me.”

 Jango trembled.
 He smeared bloody yolk from his face.
 “What’s this?”

-“I bought a fertilized egg from a poultry farm on the way here.”
+“I bought a fertilized egg from the poultry-farm on my way here.”
 Jay’s eyes were still glassy.
 “I’ve promoted you to Blue.”

 “You don’t have the authority.”
 Jango wiped his face with his sky-blue sleeve.
 “Only Virgils can promote one another.”

 Jay nodded.
 “When Dan smoked centipede, he walked into the Wheel and was hit by a bird’s egg.
-That bird’s egg was put there by Anihilato, who has the authority of every Virgil Blue, so Dan was christened Virgil Orange.
-After Dan died, Anihilato put him in his own egg where the two halves of my soul smashed together.
-Whatever way you look at it, I’m Virgil Purple.
+That bird’s egg was put there by Anihilato with the authority of every Virgil Blue, so Dan was christened Virgil Orange.
+After Dan’s death, Anihilato put him in his own egg where the two halves of my soul smashed together.
+Whatever way you slice it I’m Virgil Purple.
 Now I name you Virgil Blue.
 Don’t deny your destiny.
 There are no coincidences.”